-College and Career Readiness Standards Institute II training session will be available for English Language Arts II and Math II in Lawrence, Kansas on November 16th and 17th and Hutchinson Kansas on November 30th and December 1st.
+College and Career Readiness Standards Institute III training session will be available for English Language Arts III and Math III in Wichita, Kansas, on March 13th and 14th.

-Click HERE for more information and to register for CCRS Institute II training.
+Click HERE for more information and to register for CCRS Institute III training.

 Approved Certificate-Eligible Professional Development Opportunities